Poisoning of Alexei Navalny: Investigation by German authorities

 Traces of the Novichok nerve agent were found in blood and urine, as well as on Navalny's skin samples.
 Traces of the poison were also found on one of Navalny's bottles, which had previously been handed over to Berlin doctors, and on some other undisclosed object(s).
 Experts suggest that Navalny drank from it after he was poisoned, and left traces on it.
 Navalny's team suggested that he was possibly poisoned before leaving the hotel.
 It was also stated that before leaving Russia, Navalny's clothes were seized by the Russian government.

-Bruno Kahl, the head of Germany's foreign intelligence service, revealed that the Novichok agent identified from Navalny's toxicology results was a "harder" form than previously seen, suggesting it was a different compound from that used to poison the Skripals.
+Bruno Kahl, the head of Germany's foreign intelligence service, revealed that the Novichok agent identified from Navalny's toxicology results was a "harder" form than previously seen.

 The research results from the Bundeswehr Institute of Pharmacology and Toxicology were handed over to the OPCW.

 The Charité hospital, with Navalny's consent, published a scientific article titled "Novichok nerve agent poisoning" in the peer-reviewed medical journal The Lancet.
 In the article, 14 doctors described Navalny's clinical details and course of treatment.
 The doctors also confirmed that severe poisoning was the cause of Navalny's condition: "A laboratory of the German armed forces designated by the Organization for the Prohibition of Chemical Weapons identified an organophosphorus nerve agent from the Novichok group in blood samples collected immediately after the patient's admission to Charité."
 They also expressed the opinion that Navalny survived thanks to timely treatment and previous good health.
 After the publication, Navalny said that the evidence of the poisoning that Putin was demanding was now available to the whole world.